tramitit/guides/en/austria/study_grant_application.md

 ---
-title: "Study Grant Application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Austria"]
+categories:
-meta_title: ""
+- Austria
+date: '2024-06-07'
-description: "Detailed guide on how to apply for a study grant in Austria."
+description: Discover how to apply for a study grant in Austria, eligibility criteria, required documents, application process, funding period, and providers' details.
 draft: false
+meta_title: 'Study Grant in Austria: Eligibility, Application & Providers'
+title: 'Study Grant in Austria: Eligibility, Application & Providers'
-translationKey: "austria-study_grant_application"
+translationKey: austria-study_grant_application
 ---

 ## Description
 ### What is it?